ivogeorg/ce-learning-progression-003-screensavers-part3/learning-progression-with-la-schema.md

 In the [Lab Notebook](README.md):
 1. Answer the questions in 9.2.1.
 2. Link to the program from 9.2.1.
 3. Link to a demo video showing the execution of the program from 9.2.1.
+This is needed as a verification that you haven't broken your code.
 4. Link to the program from 9.2.2.
 5. Link to a demo video showing the execution of the program from 9.2.2.
+This is needed as a verification that you haven't broken your code.

 ### 10. Iterative development with Github